shoesareme/shoesareme.github.io/admin.md

 ## to do

+- amend blog 2
-- blog 3 (also fix that one mistake in there)
+- blog 3
+- blog 4?
 - table of contents and stuff [important]
 - add tags to blogs or something organized
 - add java lectures